sdrawkcaBemaN/sdrawkcaBemaN/README.md

-- 👋 Hi, I’m @sdrawkcaBemaN
+- 👋 Hi, I’m @PugeHenis
-- 👀 I’m interested in anime girls
+- 👀 I’m interested in the industrial revolution and its consequences
-- 🌱 I’m currently learning mathematics and physics
+- 🌱 I’m currently learning
 - 💞️ I’m looking to collaborate on
 - 📫 How to reach me: give me chips